binczakmartin/yt-viewer/README.md

 # yt-viewer 🏴‍☠️🏴‍☠️🏴‍☠️

-Stealth bot designed to generate views on a youtube playlist
+Stealth bot designed to generate views on a youtube channel

 Install dependencies: yarn